kirbyfern/algorithm-toolbox/README.md

 ## Algorithmic Programming Techniques Specialization

-Course by University of California San Diego & & National Research University Higher School of Economics.
+by University of California San Diego && National Research University Higher School of Economics.

 Covered topics dealt with road network analysis and social network analysis, it also offers two real-world projects.